 KEEP YOUR COOL

 Today's modern cooling systems provide quiet, reliable comfort like never before.
-Dual stage compressors run at energy-saving capacity the majority of time.
-Operating at lower speeds for longer periods helps to remove more unwanted moisture (humidity) from the air to keep your family feeling cooler.
-Less humidity inside your home will allow you to keep your thermostat at a higher setting, reducing energy usage, while still maintaining comfort.
+Dual stage compressors run at an energy-saving capacity the majority of time.
+Operating at lower speeds for longer periods helps remove more unwanted moisture (humidity) from the air to keep your family feeling cooler.
+Less humidity inside your home will allow you to keep your thermostat at a higher setting and reduce energy usage while still maintaining comfort.
 On the hottest days, these modern compressors will shift stages to continue to meet your family's demand for consistent cooling.

 Modern cooling units are designed with state-of-the-art materials to provide the longest-lasting performance.
 They are designed to operate with less noise and more efficiency than ever before.
 Contact New Systems’ fully licensed and insured professional team of HVAC specialists for information on cooling systems available from American Standard and Bryant, both leaders in the heating and cooling industry.